December 12, 2019

 The new cost estimate algorithm also does not include trading costs for Pure Index Funds (defined here), the performance of which are directly measured against the corresponding benchmark index.

-The draft technical paper is here.
+The full technical paper is here.

 May our ongoing investments in mutual fund research continue to assist you in making prudent investment decisions, whether for your own portfolio or for clients whom you advise.